skemper/www.jhu-oose.com/toolbox/index.md

 ![Google Chrome](google-chrome.png){:width="350"}
 </figure>

-**What it is.** D’uh, I bet you know what a browser is, because you’re reading this in one right now.
+**What is it.** Duh, I bet you know what a browser is, because you’re reading this in one right now.
 So what is this doing in the Toolbox?
 Well, typically a web application is expected to work in any browser, but in the interest of keeping things simple, we test your application in only one browser.
 This is a somewhat realistic constraint because modern browsers are becoming more alike.

 **Our Choice.** Google Chrome is the most popular browser and it has some of the most advanced developer tools.